yeongwei/tnpm-wireless-alarm/readme.md

 ### Future Work (Code Resiliency)
 1. Use `java.util.logging` instead of standard out print.
+2. Use `java.sql.PreparedStatement` instead of `String` to construct SQL.
-2. Error recovery logging.
+3. Error recovery type logging.
 E.g. What to do upon reaching an error.